gvwilson/thirdbit/src/fiction/santas/index.md

 Nobody called The Building a prison except the people who weren't allowed to leave.
-The staff sometimes used the word "hospital", but for the most part they stuck to euphemisms like "reorientation center" or "a place where you can get back in touch with your inner santa".
+The staff sometimes used the word "hospital", but for the most part they stuck to euphemisms like
+"a place where you can get back in touch with your inner santa".
+Finner assumed there was another building somewhere for elves, but nobody he was willing to ask knew for sure.

 The bedrooms didn't have bars on the windows, but those windows didn't open either.
 And the daily activities weren't mandatory.
 In fact,
-they were so *not* mandatory that sometimes Finner wanted to scream.
+they were so *not* mandatory that Finner wanted to scream sometimes.
-"Are you *sure* you don't want to do a little ho-ho-ho'ing?
+"Are you *sure* you don't want to do a little ho-ho-ho'ing?" one of the staff would ask.
-Everyone else will be there."
+"Everyone else will be there."

 If he had been at home or at school and said, "No thank you," the person asking might have pressed him once or twice but would eventually have taken the hint.